 About our Safe Home Program

-Florida Baptist Children’s Homes (FBCH) will be among the first to open a “safe home” program in Florida to immediately rescue and restore child victims of domestic sex trafficking.
+Florida Baptist Children’s Homes (FBCH) is among the first to open a “safe home” program in Florida to immediately rescue and restore child victims of domestic sex trafficking.

-The state organization, which is headquartered in Lakeland, will purchase property in the Central Florida area to fill a gap that is far too big according to Florida Governor Rick Scott.
+The state organization, which is headquartered in Lakeland, has purchased property in the Central Florida area to fill a gap that is far too big according to Florida Governor Rick Scott.